rangle/augury-labs/README.md

 ### Publishing Packages

 Lerna helps managing versions across packages along with publishing them.
-Changelogs can be generated using `yarn changelog` (using `lerna-changelog`).

-TODO - Document version bump, changelog, & publishing procedure
+We will provide documentation specific to the Augury Labs project to contributing developers soon.

 ## Contributing